- Generally, dogs roll on their backs when they are happy and want to receive belly rubs from their humans.

 We can also see this kind of behavior in many sleeping dogs.
 Dogs who sleep on their backs, for example, are a prime example of dogs who are at total ease with their place in the home.
 These dogs are so comfortable in their dog bed that they simply don’t have to worry about predators and have placed their total faith in their owners.
 Dogs who have trouble sleeping will tend to curl up into a corner, in contrast.

-A dog on his or her back may well be a dog who is in a position of total confidence and relaxation.
+A dog on his back may well be a dog who is in a position of total confidence and relaxation.
 This is one of those behaviors that separate a dog from its ancestors, as you simply wouldn’t see a dog doing this in the wild.
 It’s also the kind of behavior that should mean a lot to a dog’s owner because it is a sign of the kind of trust that’s hard to find in any other relationship.

 Frequently Asked Questions